top of page

 SAM_6853.JPG

-We have a good supply of labels made by Miss Drop 44 that can be utilised and if they don't fit, we can edit them or make things from scratch for those odd sized cans like the can next to the Campbells soup one shown above.
+We have a good supply of labels made by Miss Drop 44 that can be utilized and if they don't fit, we can edit them or make things from scratch for those odd-sized cans like the can next to the Campbells Soup shown above.

-Sometimes when you have to carry all your kit in your musette bag, even the smallest luxuries make all the difference you you being miserable of not when you spoke for breaks.
-I drink vast amounts of coffee and so every chance I get, out comes the coffee and milk cans, tiny box of sugar, ration heating block and my canteen cup.
+Sometimes when you have to carry all your kit in your musette bag, even the smallest luxuries make all the difference between you being miserable and being comfortable and happy when you stop for breaks.
+I drink vast amounts of coffee and so every chance I get, out comes the coffee and milk can, my tiny box of sugar, a ration heating block and my canteen cup.

 SAM_6856.JPG